Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/The Torch Comes To Town.md

 # Concept

 A clandestine cargo intended for the local cult chapter arrives at the port: a magical bottle.
-Within is an is an efreet—a malevolent, magical, wish-fulfilling fire spirit.
+Within is an is an efreet—a malevolent, magical, wish-fulfilling [[fire]] spirit.
 When the efreet is inadvertently released, it brings a grave danger to the entire city.

 # Hook

 ![[image152.png]]Through contacts in law enforcement or the media, [[the hunters]] learn that a few minutes ago a man was hacked to death in a disturbing and mysterious murder.
-Any hunter with a foresight-style ability (e.g. the move **hunches**) will feel this is an urgent matter.
+Any hunter with a foresight-style ability (e.g. the move **[[Hunches]]**) will feel this is an urgent matter.

 The dead man is Errol Mauser, a customs agent.
 Just a few steps away from the entrance to the apartment building where he lived, he was cut down by assailants unknown and died on the spot.
 To boot, his face was eaten off, and not cleanly.